#164611: "Request for allowed défense"

 - Did the problem appear several times?
 Every time?
 Randomly?

-- If you have a screenshot of this bug (good practice), you can use Imgur.com to upload it and copy/paste the link here.
+- If you have a screenshot of this bug (good practice), you can use a picture hosting service of your choice (snipboard.io for example) to upload it and copy/paste the link here.